kevinrawal/nexrag/README.md

 Always-on metrics cover every pipeline stage — latency, token counts, retrieval scores, ingestion stats, and cost.
 Optional LLM-as-judge evaluators (faithfulness, answer relevance, completeness, coherence, context diversity) run off the response path at a configurable sample rate, each with its own model and embedder.

 ---

-## Contributing

-NexRAG is in early development.
-Contribution guidelines will be published with v1.0.

----